with-gjames/ansible/README.md

 We can parse the output with split()
 {{ trunk_ports.stdout_lines[0] }} will convert the output into lines.
 Each line is procssed individually.
 Split will then parse the line into tokens.
 We want the first token, so we reference it with split()[0]
-And because we want to remain idempotent, we convert the Gi or Fa into the full interface name with a regex
+And because we want to remain idempotent, we convert the Gi or Fa into the full interface name with a regex_replace.

 ~~~~